BEER DIE RULES

-- To play Beer Die, you will need a 4’ by 8’ long wood table with a dividing line going through the middle (vertically).
-It needs to be roughly 3 ½' off the ground
+- To play Beer Die, you will need a 4’ by 8’ long plywood table with a dividing line going through the middle (vertically).
+It needs to be roughly 3 to 3 ½' off the ground

 - 4 Pint size glasses placed finger (or hands) lengths distance from each corner